?flush=1 !DOCTYPE html>

 Click on each indicator below to access further information

-This indicator gives a measure of people’s access to public transport.
-This facilitates their ability to access health services and programs, education and employment.
-It also reduces dependence on private vehicles which has positive benefits for the environment.
-Limited access to public transport can result in social isolation so it is especially important for the elderly to have access.
+This indicator measures people’s access to public transport.
+This facilitates their ability to access health services and programmes, recreational activities, education and employment.
+It also reduces dependence on private vehicles, which has positive benefits for the environment.
+Limited access to public transport can result in social isolation, especially among the elderly and the young.

 The number of people living within 400m (distance measured along the roading network) of a public transport stop with a regular service expressed as a function of the usually resident population count on census night.

 Data available for 2001, 2006 and 2013 only.
 Indicators are updated in May and November each year; for those indicators where new data or survey results have become available.

 While care has been taken in processing, analysing and extracting information, we cannot guarantee that the information is free from error and we shall not be liable for any loss suffered through the use, directly or indirectly, of any information, product or service.